SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-18-moderna-vaccine-passes-vrbpac-review.md

 ## Issues that concerned VRBPAC members: being asked the wrong question!

 Amusingly, when it came time to vote, the FDA put the wrong question on the screen: it was about the Pfizer/BioNTech vaccine, instead of the Moderna vaccine.

-One can only _imagine_ the yelling that went on behind the scenes&hellp; though it was quickly &amp; easily corrected.
+One can only _imagine_ the yelling that went on behind the scenes&hellip; though it was quickly &amp; easily corrected.

 ## Issues that did _not_ concern VRBPAC members: the cold chain